AbdullahAbid87/ng-angular-grid/README.md

 ```

 ## Common Parameters
-These Parameters can be used with all of the components
+These Parameters can be used with all of the components.<br/>

 __The margin and padding have a default Unit of `rem`__

 | Name | Type |Description|
 | ------ | ------ |------ |
 | __ngMargin__ | `number` | Margin from all sides